AJAC's 2020 Canadian Green Car of the Year and 2020 Canadian Green Utility Vehicle of the Year

 It is a vehicle which, for its size and purpose, provides the Canadian consumer with environmentally-friendly returns that compare favourably with other vehicles in its class.

-Entries to the CGCOTY and CGUVOTY must meet the standard requirements for initial entry into the Canadian Car of the Year (CCOTY) awards program, and additional criteria for fuel efficiency based on the entry's size, powertrain and purpose.
+Entries for the CGCOTY and CGUVOTY must meet the standard requirements for the initial entry into the Canadian Car of the Year (CCOTY) awards program, and additional criteria for fuel efficiency based on the entry's size, powertrain and purpose.
 This references the ideology that today's market sees Green cars come in many shapes, sizes, price-points and vehicle categories.

 SOURCE Automobile Journalists Association of Canada

 For further information: Cindy Hawryluk, AJAC Manager, 905-978-7239 [email protected]; Stephanie Wallcraft, AJAC President, 416-888-3762 [email protected]; Dan Heyman, AJAC Vice President, 604-729-428 [email protected]